 Pilates Tower exercises will help you develop core strength, improve your flexibility, and generally help your entire body to look and feel better.
-What follows are descriptions of highly effective exercises – including videos – that can be done on either the Pilates Tower or the Trapeze Table (they are very similar pieces of fitness equipment).
+What follows are descriptions of highly effective exercises – including videos – that can be done on either the Pilates Tower or the Trapeze Table.

 The genius of these exercises is that they improve joint mobility and posture, while also firming muscles and increasing abdominal strength.